awsdocs/amazon-dynamodb-developer-guide/doc_source/LowLevelDotNetItemCRUD.md

 1. Execute the `BatchGetItem` method by providing the `BatchGetItemRequest` object that you created in the preceding step\.

 1. Process the response\.
-You should check if there were any unprocessed keys, which could happen if you reach the provisioned throughput limit or some other transient error\.
+You should check if there were any unprocessed keys, which could happen if you reach the provisioned throughput quota or some other transient error\.

 The following C\# code example demonstrates the preceding steps\.
 The example retrieves items from two tables, `Forum` and `Thread`\.
 The request specifies two items in the `Forum` and three items in the `Thread` table\.
 The response includes items from both of the tables\.
 The code shows how you can process the response\.